SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 ### search
-Search entities that bound with specified tags.
+Search entities that bound with all of specified tags.

 #### parameters
 * **tag_ids** - (Array or int) tag IDs.